Four months with the Sense sleep tracking system from Hello Inc. haven’t made me a “better sleeper”.

 The Sense Pill motion tracker unit features a six-axis motion sensor that keeps an eye on how restless you are during the night and when you fall asleep.
 You’ll see little difference in the recorded data if sleep with your arms wrapped around your pillow rather than under your head, or other alternative pillow arrangements.

 I’m not sure whether it’s the sensors, the app, or Sense servers that are slow – but what is displayed in the Sense app and the color you see when you wave your hand above the base unit doesn’t reflect the “current room conditions”, as promised.
 What you get instead are the room conditions as they were 15–25 minutes ago.
-If you turn on the lights and play a podcast or some music right next to the Sense in a rightly lit room, the app will show the room as quiet and dark for up to 25 minutes before it retroactively updates to show the room is too noisy and too bright.
+If you turn on the lights and play a podcast or some music right next to the Sense in a brightly lit room, the app will show the room as quiet and dark for up to 25 minutes before it retroactively updates to show the room is too noisy and too bright.

 I strapped the base unit on top of a washing machine while it was violently and noisily centrifuging my laundry.
-The Sense glowed green every time I waved my hand above it up until 18 minutes after I started the experiment when it finally turned red.
+The Sense glowed green every time I waved my hand above it until 18 minutes after I started the experiment when it finally turned red.
 The only sensor that seems to be immediate is the ambient light sensor.

 When Sense is so slow to update after you adjust your sleeping environment, it can be hard to use the Sense as an indicator for your bedroom’s suitability as an ideal sleep environment.
-You can’t check with the Sense to see if any adjustments you make is enough to turn the environmental condition green.
+You can’t check with the Sense to see if any adjustments you make are enough to turn the environmental condition green.

 Staying very true to its roots in the Quantified Self movement, the Sense literally puts a number between 10 and 100 on your sleeping environment and quality every night called the Sleep Score.
 The number is a proprietary measurement incorporating the various data points recorded about the room environment, your movements, and how long you slept.